azapi | October 2025 | |

 array is executed and a response returned in the same array order.
 This is the most common use-case for boxcarring multiple evaluation requests in a single payload.¶

 Execute all of the requests (potentially in parallel), return all of the results.
-Any failure can be denoted by decision: false
+Any failure can be denoted by "decision": false

 and MAY provide a reason code in the context.¶

 Deny on first denial (or failure).
-This semantic could be desired if a PEP wants to issue a few requests in a particular order, with any denial (error, or decision: false
+This semantic could be desired if a PEP wants to issue a few requests in a particular order, with any denial (error, or "decision": false

 ) "short-circuiting" the evaluations call and returning on the first denial.
 This essentially works like the &&